 In February 2023, we sold our real property located at 7310 Langfield Road in Houston, Texas for a cash sales price of \$3.7 million, net of closing costs of \$0.3 million.
-We recognized a gain of \$1.3 million from the sale of this property in the second quarter of fiscal year 2023.
-The sale was part of our plan to streamline operations and reduce costs.
+We recognized a gain of \$1.3 million from the sale of this property which is included as a component of our income from operations in the accompanying statement of operations.